Data Science Coding Interview Questions with 5 Technical Concepts

 3. Subqueries in the WHERE Clause

 While we’re talking about subqueries, they can be found in multiple places – not just at the JOIN statement like in the last question.
 Subqueries in the WHERE clause are also common concepts tested and actually, it’s a question that most people get wrong.

-Here’s a question from Ring Central
+Here is a question from Ring Central Interview on Subqueries

 How many paid users had any calls in Apr 2020?